jkvor/emysql/README.md

 We'll be coming back to this source in a minute.

-### Starting an Application

-The Emysql driver is an Erlang gen-server, and, application.

-	emysql:start().

 ### Executing an SQL Statements

 	emysql:execute(my_pool, <<"SELECT * from mytable">>).